St-vn/scripting-tips/index.md

 local InputService = game:GetService("UserInputService")
 local Remotes = game.ReplicatedStorage.Remotes -- not using :GetService() because they're afraid of a function call

-if 2 < Variable then -- always using "<" because ">" translates to "<"
+if 2 < Variable then -- always using "<" because ">" translates to "<", a very micro optimization

 end